denten-books/plain-text/3-projection.md

 therefore reductive and deterministic, but also shiny, smooth, perfect, and liquid in the way that threatens to drown out and to transcend (instead of reducing or determining) everything susceptible to the patina of time, everything having distinct shape and anatomy.
-(Think here about the transition between *The Terminator* and *Terminator 2*, where the "bad" robot that sets out to destroy humanity is cast at first in the guise of an animatronic mechanism, but then as an amorphous puddle of mercury that makes the original mechanical Arnold look like a friend and savior.
-The first terminates with shotguns and tire irons, where the second morphs into human shapes and pours itself inside, threatening life from within.)
+Think here about the transition between *The Terminator* and *Terminator 2*, where the "bad" robot that sets out to destroy humanity is cast at first in the guise of an animatronic mechanism, but then as an amorphous puddle of mercury that makes the original mechanical Arnold look like a friend and savior.
+The first terminates with shotguns and tire irons, where the second morphs into human shapes and pours itself inside, threatening life from within.

 Like the terminators of yesteryear, digital sprites and bogeymen lose their hold over popular imagination.
 Digital photography, digital clocks, and digital humanities already ring archaic in their futuristic ambition, going the way of e- or i- anything: the way of retro-suffixes like -bot, -mat, -lux, and -tron.
 The digital dissolves into the everyday as all clocks, all books, all texts, and all human activity passes through some form of "digital being."
 My aim here and throughout is to understand what is meant by its invocation: to "come to terms," to make visible, to disturb it, to denature, and to make it strange again.

-What's at stake?
-Quant. of information.
-We are talking about synchronizing time.
-Bring in Warren Brody's manifesto.
-TIME.
-And also digital is not about human.
-Bring it the too much info from Kenny Goldsmith.
-Digital text.
-What makes it digital?
-Because we have a device, does it mean that we are not digital?
-It is structure form the outside.
-What changes?

-Literary devices are those machines that in themselves constitute a system for textual diffusion.
-They facilitate symbolic exchange and they do so in diverse textual ecosystems.
-The ecosystem of aesthetic discourse is one such market of exchange.
-But I am interested in others as well.
-The film studio, the hospital, the court house, and the university: these are are some of the locations of distinct literary activity.
-Like literature in the aesthetic realm, these are systems that propagate localized notions of document, style, authorship, value, and canon.

 ## Motion Blur